 What to do if You’re a Victim of Malpractice

 Anesthesiologists are experts in their field, we all know that.
 But they make mistakes like everyone else.
-If you’re the victim of medical malpractice, and the anesthesiologist made an error, they should be held accountable.
+If you’re the victim of medical malpractice, whether it was anesthesia paralysis, stroke, or heart attack or another problem, your anesthesiologist should be held accountable.

 Medical errors are unfortunate no matter the severity.
 They can effect your body in a long term ways, change your emotional state, and seriously alter the trust you once had in medical professionals.